Augsburg-Hochzoll

-Augsburg Hochzoll is a district in the east of the city of Augsburg.
-Hochzoll is bordered on its west by the Lech river, whose waters also feed the Kuhsee (Cow lake) to the south of Hochzoll.
-To the east, Hochzoll shares its city border with Friedberg West, a district of the town of Friedberg.
+Augsburg Hochzoll is one of the seventeen highest level civic divisions, or Planungsräume (planning district), of the city of Augsburg, Bavaria, Germany.
+It is located in the east of the city, and is bordered on its west by the Lech river, whose waters also feed the artificial Kuhsee (Cow lake) to the south of Hochzoll.
+To the east, Hochzoll shares its city border with a district of the town of Friedberg (Friedberg West).
+As of 31 December 2022 the population of Hochzoll was 20,872.

 History

 The history of Hochzoll began with a bridging over the Lech river in 980.
-As the Lech is the historical border between Oberbayern (Upper Bavaria) and Schwaben (Swabia), and as the construction of bridges was very expensive at the time, a bridge toll was raised (HochZoll - High Tariff).
+As the Lech is the historical border between Oberbayern (Upper Bavaria) and Schwaben (Swabia), and as the construction of bridges was very expensive at the time, a bridge toll was raised (HochZoll – High Tariff).
 Since the town charter for the Friedberg municipality in 1264, the Lech has also served as the border between Augsburg and Friedberg.
 Today's Hochzoll district then belonged to Friedberg and was referred to as Friedberger Au.

 Timeline

 The history of the district has always been strongly shaped by the construction of bridges.